 # Templates

-When creating a Site, it will be filled with different templates to generate the Minimal theme and you can start creating your digital channel.
-If necessary, you can also create Snippets of HTML, JS, and CSS code to extend the functionality of your site.
+When you create a site, it comes complete with different templates to generate the Minimal theme, and you can start creating your digital channel on it.
+You can also create HTML, JS and CSS code snippets to extend the functionality of your site.

-Once inside Templates, you can see that the main menu is hidden to optimize the work area.
-In the top bar, on the left, you can find the name of the section and the current publication status.
+In the templates section, the main menu is hidden to optimize the work area.
+At the top left, you'll find the name of the section and the current status of the post:

-- Published: When a published version already exists and its editable version is the same.
+• Published: There is a published version and the editable version is identical.

-- Pending changes: When there is a published version, but there are pending changes to be published in your editable version.
+• Pending changes: There is a published version, but there are changes pending publication in your editable version.

-- In review: When team review is enabled and the editable version has been submitted for review.
+• Under review: team review is active, and the editable version has been submitted for review.

-- Approved: When team review is enabled and if the item's review conditions have been met.
-If you're in this state, your templates are ready to be published.
+• Approved: team review is enabled and the item's review conditions have been met.
+In this state, the template is ready to be published.

-At the top right, you can see the last publication date and the available actions:
+At the top right, you can see the last date of publication and icons with the available actions:

-Preview: Click on this icon to open a new tab with the template preview mode.
-In this view, you can see all the changes to your templates, as if they were published.
+Preview: Click on this icon to open a new tab with a preview of the templates.
+Here you can view all the changes to your templates, as if they were published.

 Attention

-You can preview the changes as a user without a session or a user with a Modyo session.
-For this, it is recommended to open or close the Modyo session on the site before entering the preview mode, since if you start or close the session within the preview mode.
-This is because logging in or out of preview mode can result in security errors such as x-frame-options or mixed-content, depending on the site's custom domain and SSL settings.
+You can preview the changes as a non-session user or a user with an active Modyo session.
+For this reason, we recommend starting or closing the Modyo session on the site before entering preview mode, given that if you start or close the session in preview mode.
+This is because logging in or logging out in preview mode can generate security errors such as x-frame-options or mixed-content, depending on the site's custom domain and SSL configuration.

 Tip

 Every time you publish a version, the version that was published becomes a backup version.
-By default, up to 20 backups are saved, so that the twenty most recent backups can be compared, restored, and rolled back.
+By default, up to 20 backups are saved, allowing you to compare, restore and roll back to the last 20 versions

-Search in templates: Displays a sidebar with a text search engine that searches all the editable templates.
+Search in templates: Display a sidebar with a text search engine that explores all the editable templates.

-- Submit for review: Change the status of the templates to “Awaiting review”.
-In this state, you can continue to make changes, but each change will be notified via email to the assigned reviewers.
+• Submit for review: Change the status of the templates to “Awaiting Review”.
+In this state, you can continue to make changes, but each change will be notified by email to the assigned reviewers.

-- Reject: Returns to the “In Editing” status, notifying reviewers that the item was rejected.
+• Reject: Returns to “In Edit” status and notifies reviewers that the item was rejected.

-In the main workspace, you can see two sections:
+In the main work area, there are two sections:

-Each template that you click on in the right sidebar opens in the central area with a text editor.
-If you open multiple templates, they are open as tabs in the workspace.
+• The editing area: Clicking on a template from the list in the selection area on the right side will open the template in the central area with a text editor.
+If you open multiple templates, they will open as tabs in the workspace.

 # Layouts

-- Home: Used exclusively on the home page of the site.
+• Home: Exclusively for the main page of the site.

-- Base: All pages except the home page use this layout by default.
+• Base: All pages, except the home page, use this layout.

-You can use this code as a base, which contains everything necessary for your pages to use all the necessary elements of the site, such as the head, header, footer, service worker, and the Google Tag Manager configuration, but keep in mind that you can modify it as much as you want:
+You can use this code as a base that contains everything necessary for your pages to use the elements of the site, such as the header, footer, service worker and Google Tag Manager configuration.
+You can also modify the code as needed.

 {% html5 %}